 20th Anniversary (2011)

 Founded in 1991, LIHI has grown to be one of the most productive affordable housing developers in the Northwest.
 LIHI owns and/or manages over 2,000 housing units at 50 sites in six counties throughout the Puget Sound region.
 Eighty percent of LIHI housing is reserved for households earning less than 30 percent of the area median household income.

 LIHI provides a variety of supportive services to help residents maintain their housing and develop self-sufficiency.
 Our efforts include providing residents with case management, life skills training, technology access and training, financial literacy training and savings programs, and activities for some of the more than 500 children in LIHI housing.

-LIHI also owns and operates the Urban Rest Stops, critical hygiene facilities for homeless individuals and families located in downtown Seattle, the U-District, and Ballard serving approximately thousands of homeless individuals each year.
+LIHI owns and operates the Urban Rest Stops, critical hygiene facilities for homeless individuals and families located in downtown Seattle, the U-District, and Ballard serving thousands of homeless individuals each year.
 The URS is designed to serve a wide range of people including homeless adults, families with children, youth and the elderly.
 Urban Rest Stop patrons include disabled persons, veterans, non-English-speaking individuals and people of color.

 LIHI believes that affordable housing does not mean poor quality housing.
 We believe that innovative partnerships, creative project development and sustainable design features in affordable housing makes for a healthy, strong, and committed community.